m5stack/aws-iot-kit-tutorials/workshop/content/Intro to Alexa For IoT/Building and Testing AFI/_index.en.md

 ![The device named "Light" should show up in your Alexa App](building-and-testing-afi/alexa_app-light_device.en.png?height=500px)

-Since it's a virtual device, it is prints the updated status to the screen.
+Since it's a virtual device, it prints the updated status to the screen.
 We can test this out via voice or the Alexa app.

 * By voice - say _Alexa, turn on the light_ - if successful, Alexa may respond with "OK" or some other confirmation sound
 * Via the Alexa app - open your Alexa mobile phone app (not the ESP Alexa mobile phone app), go to Devices and then either **Lights** or **All Devices** and you should see the device named **Light** (see screenshots below).
 Tap the power icon and you should see the icon toggle between off and on.

-Through either option, you should see a message like the following in your terminal:
+With either option, you should see a message like the following in your terminal:
 ```bash
 I (97445) [alexa_smart_home]: Namespace: Alexa.PowerController, Name: TurnOn
 ```